-Of all the places you have traveled to, what place in particular stands out?
+Of all the places you have traveled to, what place, in particular, stands out?
 And why?

-I love the natural world, so they all standout, they all have their place.
+I love the natural world, so they all stand out, they all have their place.
 From the jungles to the deserts, we live on a very beautiful and amazing planet.
 The learning will never stop.

 What do you think are the most common error or misconceptions that people have/make about survival training?

 Context.
 The failure to recognize that there are many forms of self-reliant training, each with their own intention, context, and content.
-Most people, especially main stream media, lump all survival skills into one arena.
-Vague and inaccurate terms such as “survivalist,” “outdoor expert,” or “adventurer” are terms that have no clear cut definition.
+Most people, especially mainstream media, lump all survival skills into one arena.
+Vague and inaccurate terms such as “survivalist,” “outdoor expert,” or “adventurer” are terms that have no clear-cut definition.
 They are impossible to vet to see if the would-be instructor is full of shit or not in the experience they claim to have.

 Imagine if I told someone I was a “city expert.”
 After the look of disbelief, the person would ask what I was an expert in, as the city environment has thousands of possibilities for being an expert.
 Proper context defines proper content.
-In the case of wilderness survival skills, improper context, thus improper content, kills people.
-So called TV survival shows are famous for this misinformation.
+In the case of wilderness survival skills, improper context, thus improper content, kill people.
+So-called TV survival shows are famous for this misinformation.
 They have destroyed proper context worldwide without even knowing it.
 You don’t help a lost day hiker to survive by showing them how to kill a “wild” boar with an atlatl.

 What’s your favorite wild food and why?